Kyle Higashioka Player Props: Yankees vs. Rays

 - The pitching staff for the Rays has a collective 9.2 K/9, the sixth-best in the league.

-- The Rays' 3.78 team ERA ranks third among all MLB pitching staffs.
+- The Rays have a 3.76 team ERA that ranks second among all league pitching staffs.

-- Rays pitchers combine to allow the fifth-fewest home runs in baseball (115 total, 1.1 per game).
+- Rays pitchers combine to allow the fifth-fewest home runs in baseball (115 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.